Acting workshop: Specialist types

 There are other types of workshops for similar kinds of performance trades.
 Voice actors learn how to enhance their skill of voicing a character, writers learn to how to give characters personality, and comedians can learn how to increase their comedic skill.

 Examples

 Specialist independent workshops exist to provide the facilities required for training and providing skills courses.
+UK based arts charity, Just Add Milk (JAM), hosts workshops for actors and performers.